 Common reasons for delayed prescriptions?

-Whilst we endeavor to process your prescription request within 48 hours of receiving it on occasions there may be delays.
+Whilst we endeavour to process your prescription request within 48 hours of receiving it on occasions there may be delays.
 We would not refuse or stop your medication without communicating with you.
 The main reasons for delays are:

 - Ordering too early – If you have ordered more than 7 days before your medication is due, as per the practice policy this request will be declined and you will be informed that you have requested too early.
 This will result in you having to order your prescription again by which point you may be running out.
 To avoid this, order when you have 7 days or less left of your medication and if you need it sooner please contact the surgery.